 The man seated at the table is Howard Beale (played by Peter Finch), the anchorman of the prime time news program on an ailing national TV network.
-His worsening depression results in him telling millions of viewers during a recent broadcast that he’s “tired of all the bullshit”.
-He then announces his plan to commit suicide.
+His worsening depression results in him telling millions of viewers during a recent newscast that he’s “tired of all the bullshit”.
+He concludes by announcing he intends to commit suicide.

 The network’s panicky reaction is neatly turned on its head by an ambitious programming executive, Diana Christensen (portrayed by Faye Dunaway).
-She convinces her superiors that in fact most Americans out there are also “tired of all the bullshit” and readily identify with Beale’s rage.
+She skilfully convinces her superiors that most Americans out there are also “tired of all the bullshit” and that they readily identify with Beale’s rage.
 Let him keep articulating that rage every night, she argues, and everybody will want to watch it.

 During one “news” program Beale urges his 60 million viewers to contact their congressmen to protest Saudi Arabian investors taking over a major American corporation.
 He’s convinced the takeover will have dire consequences for the U.S. economy.
 It’s at that point he’s summoned to the office of the network’s owner, Arthur Jensen (played by Ned Beatty).